Displaying images for processing is done in two types of display windows.

 The preview mode is a display mode in which the "Preview window" is located in the main window and the thumbnail window is not displayed.

 The "combination mode" is a mixed mode of the "thumbnail mode" and "preview mode", displaying Thumbnails and single view at the same time.
 You can change the location of the "Thumbnail Window" and "Preview "Window".
 Make changes to location from sub-menus under "Arrange on main window," displayed by right clicking on "Thumbnail Window".
 You can change the location of the "Thumbnail Window" and the scroll direction of Thumbnails from the Display settings.
-You can change the number of images available for display and size of thumbnails in the "Thumbnail Window" by dragging between the "Thumbnail Window" and the "Preview Window."
-Please refer to "3.3.3.
-Changing the Size of Thumbnails" for details.In addition, there is special display modes in the "Thumbnail Window".
+You can change the number of images that can be displayed in the "Thumbnail Window" by dragging between the "Thumbnail Window" and "Preview Window".
+Furthermore, you can change the size of the thumbnail by dragging it while pushing the [Shift] key.In addition, there are special display modes in both the "Preview Window" and the "Thumbnail Window".

 This is the mode for displaying the "Thumbnail Window" as a floating window.
 Changing to a floating window can be set from the context menu displayed by right clicking on the top of the "Thumbnail Window".
 The scrolling direction of the "Thumbnail Window" while a floating window is the same as the scrolling direction under Combination Mode.Special display conditions are conditions under which both the Thumbnail Mode button and the Preview Mode button are selected at the same time.
 Under these conditions, when you click the button corresponding to the window for the special display conditions, you can switch between Display / Close Display for the window.